North Hall (University of Wisconsin): History

+North Hall continued to serve as a dormitory until the huge new Science Hall burned in 1884.
+In the ensuing space crunch, North Hall was converted fully from a residence hall to instructional space and offices.
+It has since housed the pharmacy school, German and Scandinavian studies, math, the Madison Weather Bureau, and the political science department.

 Architecture

 North Hall was opened at the University of Wisconsin on September 17, 1851, as the North Dormitory.
 The sandstone building, which cost $19,000, was typical to educational buildings of the era.
 The four-story building is rectangular, has a hipped roof, and features little decoration.
 The east and west facades have ten bays; the center four project slightly beyond the other six.
 Single-door entrances are found on these facades near the ends.
 A plain yet deep cornice decorates the roofline.
 Windows and doors have plain lintel blocks and eight interior chimneys protrude from the roof.

-As the initial design was as a dormitory, the building was originally divided into twenty-four suites with a study room and one or two bedrooms.
-Classrooms were built on the fourth floor.
-In 1884, a fire destroyed Science Hall, which housed many of the classes on campus, so North Hall was re-purposed to hold classes and offices on all floors.
-The exterior has retained its original appearance.
-The interior has been largely remodeled, although original staircases are in place and some rooms maintain their original arrangements.